influxdata/telegraf/plugins/inputs/modbus/README.md

 #### Floating Point: `FLOAT32-IEEE`, `FLOAT64-IEEE`

 Use these types if your modbus registers contain a value that is encoded in this format.
-This type always includes the sign and therefore there exists no variant.
+These types always includes the sign and therefore there exists no variant.

 #### Fixed Point: `FIXED`, `UFIXED` (`FLOAT32`)